 If you’re new to scrambling, you’ll want to be prepared from head to toe for the spicier side of hillwalking.
 But should that include investing in gloves?

-Scrambling is some of the most fun you can have in the mountains, combining the freedom of hiking with the adrenaline and technicality of climbing.
+Scrambling is among of the most enjoyable mountain activities, combining the freedom of hiking with the adrenaline rush and intricacy of climbing.

-Of course, being prepared for scrambling starts with a good grasp – pardon the pun – of safety, movement and even ropework skills (at the harder grades) as you haul your body up gullies, along knife-edge ridges and down rock faces when each hold truly counts.
-It’s also important to support this knowledge with kit that won’t let you down.
-But should that include gloves for scrambling?
-Let’s investigate.
+Of course, being prepared for scrambling begins with a solid understanding of safety, mobility, and even ropework abilities (at the higher grades) as you carry your body up gullies, along knife-edge ridges, and down rock faces where every hold actually matters.
+It’s also critical to back up your expertise with reliable equipment.
+But should that include scrambling gloves?
+Let’s look into it.

 Words: Francesca Donovan | Main image: a scrambler on Aonach Eagach.
 Credit: Dougie Cunningham